September Beekeeping UK – Feeding, Varroa and Winter Prep

 September is also a great month to attend association meetings, talks or training events.
 With less pressure from swarm control, you can focus on building your knowledge ready for next season.
 See our Beekeeping Guides for more reading between meetings.

-Common beginner mistakes in September
+Common Beginner Mistakes in September

 - Leaving autumn feeding too late, so bees cannot properly ripen and cap syrup.